Weltraumschaf/uberblog/data/sites/projects.md

 Things I've coded in my live.

+### EBNF Parser and Image Generator

+This project contains a library for PHP and Java to parse [EBNF][13] syntax and generate railroad diagrams in various image formats.
+The Java part is still work in progress.
+The source code is hosted on [GitHub][14].
+More details about the project is here in an older [blog post][15].

 ### Darcs Plugin for Jenkins

 At one of my [employers][1] [Darcs][2] was in use as [VCS][3].
 For it's age it is a really cool [DVCS][4].
 One big disadvantage is lack of tool support.
 There was [no plugin][5] to integrate Darcs into [Jenkins CI][6].
 So I decided to make a [Darcs plugin][7].